 Remember Truth or Dare?
-It’s just as fun at a campground and one of our favorite campfire games.
+It’s just as fun at a campground and one of our all-time favorites.
 To play, sit in a circle around the campfire and ask each player if they want a truth or a dare.
 If they say “truth,” they have to honestly answer a question from the group.
 If they say “dare,” they must accept a dare from the group.

 Truth or Dare is a fun game but can become uncomfortable and inappropriate.
 Keep the questions and dares innocent and kid-friendly.
 Here are some camping theme truth questions.

 Q: Have you ever seen a bear?

 Q: Are you afraid of sleeping in a tent by yourself?

 Q: Have you ever looked down the latrine?